Study Abroad - Program Proposals

 With the support of the McGlothlin Family Endowment, international travel grants of up to $2,000 will be awarded to Radford University faculty to supplement the costs of international travel related to planning projects designed to internationalize the Radford University curriculum.
 Preference is given to faculty developing future study abroad programs and/or comparative courses in one's discipline.
 Learn more about the McGlothlin International Travel Grants.

 Radford University faculty and staff may apply to the Visiting International Scholar Program for a grant to create an exchange with a scholar from another country.
 Funds will be made available to support three-to-six week visits of international scholars to Radford University, where they will interact with faculty, staff, and students, both within and outside of the classroom.
 The Visiting International Scholar program will also provide funding for the Radford University faculty “host” to visit the scholar’s home institution for a reciprocal short-term scholarly visit in a different semester.
 Ideally, the “exchange” will be completed within a three-year period.
-For more information, contact please contact the International Education Center at email@example.com.
+For more information, contact please contact the Center for Global Education and Engagement at firstname.lastname@example.org.

 Several of Radford University's partner institutions abroad will host faculty for short-term and semester-long stays, including opportunities to teach, meet colleagues, and conduct research.
 Two of Radford University's partners, Kansai Gaidai University in Japan and National Taiwan Normal University have established programs, with generous financial support from the Taiwan institution.
 These are usually appropriate for faculty on sabbatical leave.
-For more information, check out KGU and NTNU for faculty issues and contact the IEC at firstname.lastname@example.org to discuss other Radford University partnerships that allow for faculty exchanges.
+For more information, check out KGU.
+Contact the CGEE at email@example.com to discuss other Radford University partnerships that allow for faculty exchanges.

 External Funding Sources for Research and Program Development